-Elijah went to a Phoenician woman, a worshipper of Baal, and convinced of her of God's power with miracles.
+Elijah went to a Phoenician woman, a worshipper of Baal, and convinced her of God's power with miracles.
 Elisha converted the commander of the Assyrian army with miracles.
 But that's not faith.
 That's not God's Word at work in the lives of his people.
 That's magic tricks and sideshows.

 And if the Son of God wanted a bunch of groupies to follow him around because he put on a good show, he didn't need to go to Israel at all.
 He could have gone to any nation on the planet and gotten followers that way.
 He came to Israel because for 700 years the people he loved had been waiting for the year of the Lord's favor and for Isaiah's prophecy to be fulfilled.
+They were waiting for God to be faithful to his promises.

 And now he was here.
+The faithful, trustworthy God of Israel, come to earth.
 One of their own.
 Preaching in their little synagogue.
 Proving that God had heard their prayers.
 That over all these years.
 Over all this time.
 He still loved them.
 And had sent not just a prophet, but his only begotten son to save them from their sins.
+This was exactly what they had always wanted to hear.

-But they couldn't accept his message.
-They couldn't accept it for the same reason that we have trouble accepting it: Faith is hard and doubt is easy.
+But they wouldn't accept his message.
+They wouldn't accept it for the same reason that we have trouble accepting it: Faith is hard and doubt is easy.

 It's easy to doubt.
 It's easy to believe in an absent God.
 It's easy to believe that God is somewhere out there.
 Doing something or other that doesn't affect me.
 It's easy to say, "God, you stay in your corner and I'll stay in mine.
-And I won't get my hopes up and won't expect anything of me.
+And I won't get my hopes up and you won't expect anything of me.
 And we'll both be happier that way."